aragon/sdk/docs/sdk/03-update-security-check/index.md

 Each block being related to an plugin update MUST contain an `applyUpdate` action exactly once.
 This action is composed as follows:

 - `to` MUST be the `PluginSetupProcessor` address
 - `value` MUST be zero.
-If not, we return `"invalidApplyUpdateActionValue"`.
+If not, we return `"nonZeroApplyUpdateCallValue"`.
 - `data` MUST contain the `applyUpdate` function selector in the first 4 bytes.
 The following bytes MUST be encoded according to the [the `build-metadata.json` specifications](https://devs.aragon.org/docs/osx/how-to-guides/plugin-development/publication/metadata).
   If we cannot decode the action, we return `"invalidData"`.
   If we cannot obtain the metadata, we return `"invalidPluginRepoMetadata"`.